PD-scripts/zoro_backend/notes-api/backend/README.md

 NODE_ENV=development
 ```

+**⚠️ Important Database Configuration:**
+- **For Local MongoDB**: Uncomment the local MongoDB URI line and comment out the Atlas URI
+- **For MongoDB Atlas**: Uncomment the Atlas URI line and replace it with your own connection string from MongoDB Atlas
+- **Replace the database URL with your own**: Make sure to update the connection string with your actual database credentials and cluster information

 ### 4. Database Setup
 - **Recommended**: Use [MongoDB Atlas](https://www.mongodb.com/atlas) for cloud database
 - **Alternative**: Install and run MongoDB locally